fenner/pim-deterministic-ecmp/draft-fenner-pim-deterministic-ecmp.md

 # Cisco Systems Compatibility {#cisco-compatibility}

-Cisco has independently of this draft, implemented hashing based on Router-ID as discussed in {{routerid}}, except for a few differences listed here.
+Cisco has, independently of this draft, implemented hashing based on Router-ID as discussed in {{routerid}}, except for a few differences listed here.

 The hash algorithm used is the RP hash defined in {{RFC7761}} section 4.7.2.